Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 ## Development process of my project

 I created a new folder for my project.
 I created a virtual environment and installed django in this.
+The first virtual environment got lost by the vscode editor so with the help of a CI tutor I was able to create a new virtual environment using the pipenv tool.
+The virtual environment was necessary to keep all my work on my project isolated from other projects that I was working on.

 I then created a new django project, called mathsplusrevision in vscode by typing ```django-admin startproject projectname .```  in the terminal as well as a .gitignore folder ready to hold files that I didnt want to push to github.
 This .gitignore file held my environmental variables and the vscode settings that didnt need to be pushed to github.
 My settings.py file contained the list of apps that I created as I created my project.
 The apps I created were accounts, posts, cart,checkout, search and products.
 I created my apps using ```python manage.py startapp appname```.
 I ran my app throughout the development process by typing ```python manage.py runserver```  each time I added some fucntionality to the project to check whether or not it was working as expected.